-Electric vehicles sales, instead, recorded a massive growth (+93,2%), pushed up by government actions toward the development of a regional hub for this kind of vehicles.
+Electric vehicles reported a massive growth (+93,2%), pushed up by government actions toward the development of a regional hub for this kind of vehicles and by the launch of several new models offered by local and Chinese brands.

 Global Production Hub